MillionConcepts/ahfe/document/bundle_documentation.md

 ### Lamont-NSSDC data

-First, data sent by Johnson Space Center to Lamont-Doherty Observatory of Columbia University, processed and analyzed under the direction of mission PI Marcus Langseth, and subsequently sent to the National Space Science Data Center (NSSDC) for archival.
+First, data sent by Johnson Space Center to Lamont-Doherty Observatory of Columbia University, processed and analyzed under the direction of instrument PI Marcus Langseth, and subsequently sent to the National Space Science Data Center (NSSDC) for archival.
 These data were only available as binary data in a custom filesystem on magnetic tape until 2005, when an effort led by H. Kent Hills converted them to fixed-width ASCII tables.
 These tables are archived in the PDS [^6] [^7] and copied in this bundle, with PDS4 labels, in the ``document_source`` collection.
 We refer to these data as the 'Lamont data' or 'Lamont-NSSDC data.'
 More detail about the structure and format of these data can be found in [^8], [^9], and [^10], copied in this collection in /lamont-nssdc.
 These data cover the period from 1971-1974.
 Lamont does not appear to have processed any data after the end of 1974; none are mentioned in Langseth's subsequent publications.
 They certainly ceased archival at the end of 1974.

 ### Nagihara data